seancorfield/polylith-issue146/readme.md

-<h1>Issue #146 Bug</h1>
+# Issue #146 Bug

-<p>You can start a REPL with the default profile, require the fixtures namespace and run the pre-test function (this one depends on Cheshire by way of example):</p>
+You can start a REPL with the default profile, require the fixtures namespace and run the pre-test function (this one depends on Cheshire by way of example):

 ```clojure
 (!
 520)-> clj -A:dev:test:+default